state-alchemists/zrb/docs/getting-started.md

   </p>
 </div>

-You probably want to organize your jobs under multiple projects to keep them separated.
+Zrb allows you to isolate your work by putting them into multiple Zrb projects.

 At its basic, a project is a directory containing a single file named `zrb_init.py`.
-This setup is probably sufficient for a simple hello-world project.
+This simple setup is already sufficient for a simple hello-world project.

-To make something more than a simple hello-world, you better use `zrb project create` command.
+However, to make something more than a simple hello-world, you better use `zrb project create` command.

 ```bash
 zrb project create --project-dir my-project --project-name my-project
 ```

-Once invoked, you will see a project named `my-project`.
+Once invoked, you will see a project named `my-project` under your current directory.
 Let's see what this project looks like:

 ```bash
 cd my-project